 Prior research has examined how the congruence in various sensory impressions of virtual others affects the XR experience.
 The work of \cite{skarbezPsychophysicalExperimentRegarding2017} investigated a virtual agent's behavior coherence and its relative importance as a contributing factor for the overall plausibility of a VR experience.
 Further research focused on the congruence of spatial and behavioral cues of agents~\citep{kimEffectsVirtualHuman2017}, gaze behavior, and auditory features of virtual groups \citep{bergstromPlausibilityStringQuartet2017}, facial animation methods~\citep{kullmannEvaluationOtherAvatarFacial2023}, different virtual body animation features for avatars and agents~\citep{debarbaPlausibilityVirtualBody2021}, and renderings of single virtual humans and their (in)congruence with the device-related presentation of the respective environment~\citep{wolfPlausibilityPerceptionPersonalized2022}.
 However, we are unaware of related studies investigating the congruence of styles within a group of virtual humans.
-Following \cite{mal2022virtual}'s conceptualization of VHP, we hypothesize (in)congruencies in the realism of virtual others and their (in)congruence with the avatar to impact the perceived plausibility of virtual others' and deduce the following hypotheses.
+Following \cite{mal2022virtual}'s conceptualization of VHP, (in)congruencies in the realism of virtual others and their (in)congruence with the self-avatar might impact the perceived plausibility of virtual others'.
+We hypothesize more congruent conditions to result in a higher attribution of plausibility towards others and deduce the following hypotheses.\looseness=-1

-\begin{enumerate}[leftmargin=*,labelindent=16pt,labelsep=8pt,rightmargin=32pt, start=1,label={H1.\arabic*:\,}] \item The manipulation of virtual others' realism will lead to significantly higher scores in VHP for group configurations of high realism. \item The manipulation of virtual others' realism will lead to significantly higher scores in VHP for homogeneous group configurations. \item The manipulation of virtual others' realism and the self-avatar's realism will lead to significantly higher scores in VHP for congruent styles. \end{enumerate}
+\begin{enumerate}[leftmargin=*,labelindent=16pt,labelsep=8pt,rightmargin=32pt, start=1,label={H\arabic*:\,}] \item The manipulation of virtual others' realism and the self-avatar's realism will lead to significantly higher scores in VHP for configurations of higher congruence. \end{enumerate}